About Us

 Chartered Physiotherapist (MSc, MCSP, MHCPC)

-I qualified as a Physiotherapist in 2012, when I completed an MSc in Rehabilitation Sciences, but my study of the human body and mind started in 2003 when I studied Psychology and Anthropology BSc.
+I qualified as a Physiotherapist in 2012, when I completed an MSc in Rehabilitation Sciences, but my study of the human body and mind started in 2003 when I studied Psychology and Anthropology BSc hons.

 A combination of psychology and yoga training have given me a fascination with the mind/body connection, and in particular it’s influence on healing and pain control.
 The change in human physical behaviour over millennia, and its relationship with health, excites the anthropologist in me, and I am keen to explore how changes in human movement habits over time have led to changes in our tissue health.
 I apply these themes to my physiotherapy practice and workshops to help people understand and treat the root of their physical problems.

-Returning to the UK, and back to Devon, we established Ashton Physiotherapy clinic in 2017 and also run courses and classes as The Yoga Physios.
-When I am not working or looking after my 2-year old I love yoga, running, climbing, painting and recently… Crossfit!
+Returning to the UK, and back to Devon, we established Ashton Physiotherapy clinic in 2017 and have also run courses and classes as The Yoga Physios.
+When I am not working or looking after our children, I love yoga, running, climbing and painting.